- Coyotes look like a cross between a fox and a small collie or German shepherd and weigh between 9 and 14 kilograms.

 - Do not leave food for the coyotes.

 - When walking the dog, always keep it on a leash.
-Pick up the dog scat to throw away in a garbage can with a tight fitting-lid.
+Pick up the dog feces to throw away in a garbage can.

 - Make sure that you don’t let the cat out.